pravega/pravega-operator/doc/troubleshooting.md

 # Controller pod not in ready state

-while installing pravega, if the controller pod goes in `0/1` state as below, it can be due to meta data mismatch in znode
+While installing pravega, if the controller pod goes in `0/1` state as below, it can be due to meta data mismatch in znode

 ```
 pravega-pravega-controller-68d68796f4-m5w7m             0/1     Running            0          15m